maklinger/jet_modelling_example/README.md

-# Exemplary BHJet application to the X-Ray binary GX 339-4
+# Exemple BHJet application to the X-Ray binary GX 339-4

-This is the github repository containing the little coding exercise for the applicants for the PhD position in the group of Sera Markoff.
-For questions reach out to any of Marc Klinger-Plaisier, Dimitrios Kantzas, Aylecia Lattimer, Laura Olivera-Nieto, or Sera Markoff.
+This is the github repository containing a little coding exercise for the applicants for the PhD position in the group of Sera Markoff.
+For questions reach out to any of us: Marc Klinger-Plaisier, Dimitrios Kantzas, Aylecia Lattimer, Laura Olivera-Nieto, or Sera Markoff.

 ## Table of contents